 - If you have a fever or abdominal cramps that won’t go after a couple of days

-If you see a bloody discharge after your periods in the middle of the cycle, make an appointment with your OBGYN to get yourself checked.
-It is crucial to see your doctor with a day of experiencing any abnormal discharge.
+If you see a bloody discharge after your periods in the middle of the cycle, make an appointment with your OBGYN to check yourself.
+Seeing your doctor within a day of experiencing any abnormal discharge is crucial.

 Many women might find it difficult to stick to this method of predicting ovulation.
 The good news is that it is certainly not the only method to track and indicate when you ovulate.

 One of the easiest methods is using ovulation prediction kits (OPKs) from Fertility2Family.
 These testing kits are an accurate, inexpensive, and convenient way of predicting ovulation and hence your fertility window with much higher accuracy than the mucus method.
-You can learn more about how to use these ovulation tests by following out Ovulation Test Strip Instructions
+You can learn more about how to use these ovulation tests by following our Ovulation Test Strip Instructions.

 The Fertility2Family OPKs are laboratory tested for accuracy and consistency.
 They work by detecting LH in your urine.
 As you approach your ovulation, an LH surge occurs, and the excess is excreted into the urine that the OPKs can easily detect.